publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch10B/m__us_usc_t16_s777c.md

             (A) __Set-aside for administration__

-                From the annual appropriation made in accordance with [section 777b of this title][/us/usc/t16/s777b], for each fiscal year ending before October 1, 2015, and for the period beginning on October 1, 2015, and ending on December 4, 2015, the Secretary of the Interior may use no more than the amount specified in subparagraph (B) for the fiscal year for expenses for administration incurred in the implementation of this chapter, in accordance with this section and [section 777h of this title][/us/usc/t16/s777h].
+                From the annual appropriation made in accordance with [section 777b of this title][/us/usc/t16/s777b], for each fiscal year through fiscal year 2021, the Secretary of the Interior may use no more than the amount specified in subparagraph (B) for the fiscal year for expenses for administration incurred in the implementation of this chapter, in accordance with this section and [section 777h of this title][/us/usc/t16/s777h].
 The amount specified in subparagraph (B) for a fiscal year may not be included in the amount of the annual appropriation distributed under subsection (a) for the fiscal year.

             (B) __Available amounts__